jordidj/jordidj.github.io/_pages/publications.md

 author_profile: true
 ---

-Click a title to see the abstract.
+Click a title to see the abstract and errata.

 {% if site.author.googlescholar %}
   <div class="wordwrap">You can also find my articles on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>.</div>